-FRAMING THE FUTURE OF WESLEY Wesley College Strategic Plan Framework 2017 - 2030
+FRAMING THE FUTURE OF WESLEY Wesley College Strategic Plan Framework 2017 - 2030 Update 2021

-MELBOURNE AUSTRALIA - SINCE 1866 A True Education One hundred and fifty years ago, in January 1866, a very young boy named Freddie Binks walked into the newly built Wesley College on St Kilda Road and made history by becoming our first pupil.
-Binks spent several lonely nights in the boarding house until the other boys arrived a few days later. annisso alla
+One hundred and fifty years ago, in January 1866, a very young boy named Freddie Binks walked into the newly built Wesley College on St Kilda Road and made history by becoming our first pupil.
+Binks spent several lonely nights in the boarding house until the other boys arrived a few days later.
+All recount